dhansen5/opencv_tracking_system/README.md

 **Linear and Nonlinear control of a Visual Servoing system with Pan-Tilt Structure**

-Published on IEEE Xplore: https://ieeexplore.ieee.org/document/9993948
+Presented in the 10th International Conference on Systems and Control (ICSC) and Published on IEEE Xplore: https://ieeexplore.ieee.org/document/9993948